-Born on May 4, 1929, in Brussels, Belgium, Audrey Hepburn was a talented performer known for her beauty, elegance and grace.
+Born on May 4, 1929, in Brussels, Belgium, Hepburn was a talented performer known for her beauty, elegance and grace.
 Often imitated, she remains one of Hollywood's greatest style icons.
-A native of Brussels, Hepburn spent part of her youth in England at a boarding school there.
-During much of World War II, she studied at the Arnhem Conservatory in The Netherlands.
+A native of Brussels, Hepburn spent part of her youth in England at a boarding school.
+During much of World War II, she studied at the Arnhem Conservatory in the Netherlands.
 After the Nazis invaded the country, Hepburn and her mother struggled to survive.
 She reportedly helped the resistance movement by delivering messages, according to an article in The New York Times.

 After the war, Hepburn continued to pursue an interest in dance.
 She studied ballet in Amsterdam and later in London.
 In 1948, Hepburn made her stage debut as a chorus girl in the musical High Button Shoes in London.
 More small parts on the British stage followed.
 She was a chorus girl in Sauce Tartare (1949), but was moved to a featured player in Sauce Piquante (1950).

 That same year, Hepburn made her feature film debut in 1951's One Wild Oat, in an uncredited role.
-She went on to parts in such films as Young Wives' Tales (1951) and The Lavender Hill Mob (1951), starring Alec Guiness.
-Her next project on the New York stage introduced her to American audiences.
+She went on to parts in such films as Young Wives' Tales (1951) and The Lavender Hill Mob (1951), starring Alec Guinness.

 Only a few weeks after the play premiered, news reports indicated that Hepburn was being wooed by Hollywood.
 Only two years later, she took the world by storm in the film Roman Holiday (1953) with Gregory Peck.
 Audiences and critics alike were wowed by her portrayal of Princess Ann, the royal who escapes the constrictions of her title for a short time.
 She won an Academy Award for Best Actress for this performance.